 So I got to thinking.
-What hobbies can families do together, especially when you have children under the age of 7 or thereabouts.
-The world of hobbies seems to open right up as your children get older but really, you are not as limited as you might think even with young children.
+What hobbies for families make sense?
+What can families do together, especially when you have children under the age of 7 or thereabouts.
+The world of hobbies for families seems to open right up as your children get older but really, you are not as limited as you might think even with young children.

 After a good late night brainstorming session with myself, I came up with a pretty good list, or at least I think so!

 1. Gardening!
 My favorite family hobby.
 Kids love dirt.
 There is lots of dirty fun to be had in gardening.
 You get to connect with the earth and watch the fruits of your labor as they blossom, grown, and eventually end up as food on your plate.
 Gardening is such a wonderful experience for children as they not only learn about where food comes from but they develop an appreciation for all the work it takes to bring food to the family table.
 It is also a great way to blow off steam.
 Nothing like digging to release energy!

 2. Make music together!
 Who cares if you actually know how to play an instrument.
 Learn as a family or have each family member pick a different instrument to play.
 There are actual music classes designed with this idea in mind.